julianlk522/julianlk.com/content/about.md

 -   help people find amazing sources online
 -   help connect people (myself included) over mutual fascinations

 For fun, I play a lot of UMvC3.
-I also like listening to podcasts, struggling with the guitar, reading nonfiction, cooking worldly foods, and spending quality time with my girlfriend, Sneha, and our 2 wonderful cats, Kulfi and Jamun.
+I also like listening to podcasts, struggling with the guitar, reading nonfiction, cooking different foods from around the world, and spending quality time with my girlfriend, Sneha, and our 2 wonderful cats, Kulfi and Jamun.